technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

 ### **Lab 01 - Setting up Azure Machine Learning Workspace**

-#### **Introduction**:Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance their operational efficiency and customer engagement.
-Currently, the bank's customer base is predominantly.
+#### **Introduction**
-composed of liability customers (depositors), while the asset customer base (borrowers) is relatively smaller.
+Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance their operational efficiency and customer engagement.
+Currently, the bank's customer base is predominantly composed of liability customers (depositors), while the asset customer base (borrowers) is relatively smaller.
 The bank aims to rapidly expand its asset customer segment to generate additional revenue through loan interests.

 In the previous quarter, the bank launched a marketing campaign targeting potential borrowers, which resulted in an average conversion rate in the single digits.
 As part of its digital transformation strategy, the marketing department seeks to design more effective campaigns that leverage targeted marketing techniques.
 The goal is to significantly increase the conversion ratio to double digits while maintaining the same budget as the last campaign.
 This initiative is pivotal for driving growth and maximizing the bank's profitability through increased borrowing activity.

 **Lab Objective**

-"As part of a POC, Contoso bank's marketing team would like to work with the Data Analytics and AI engineering teams who can help them build an app that uses data-driven AI-enhanced strategies to improve campaign targeting, so the marketing team can aim for a double-digit conversion rate of the asset customer base within the same budget.
+As part of a POC, Contoso bank's marketing team would like to work with the Data Analytics and AI engineering teams who can help them build an app that uses data-driven AI-enhanced strategies to improve campaign targeting, so the marketing team can aim for a double-digit conversion rate of the asset customer base within the same budget.
-In this lab, you will work on behalf of Contoso bank's AI engineering team to build this app, which makes use of Azure AI, AML and MLOps to achieve the solution."
+In this lab, you will work on behalf of Contoso bank's AI engineering team to build this app, which makes use of Azure AI, AML and MLOps to achieve the solution.

-**At the end of this lab you will know how-to:**
+**By the end of this lab you will know how-to:**

-- setup Azure Machine Learning workspace
+- Setup Azure Machine Learning workspace

-**Tools/Technologies/Apps used :**
+**Tools and Technologies used in this lab :**

 1.  **Azure Machine Learning (AML)**: For building, training, and deploying the predictive model in the banking scenario.